Company Logo - Home Link

 Of course, there will be plenty of mooncakes for sale - the traditional food of the Moon Festival feast.

-The date for this free festival is August 14th, 2023.
-Visit the August Moon Festival website for updates.
+The festival takes place on August 11 from 10 am - 4 pm.
+Visit the August Moon Festival Boston website for updates.

 Don’t forget to find more free activities in Boston listed below.